Vizzuality/gefc-api/README.md

 * Services (job queues, cache servers, search engines, etc.)

+Sidekiq is used for background jobs (mostly data import.)
+In development you start it:
+`bundle exec sidekiq`

 * Deployment instructions
 Remember to update `.env` if needed and then `cap staging deploy`.